 Another thing I love to do is to clean and overhaul my fridge and kitchen cupboards.
 It doesn’t stay organised for long, but it does feel great to while it lasts.

 Introduce a self-care routine a couple of nights in the week

 When I was young, weekdays were just days to get through to get to the weekend!
 To make the week go by quicker, I introduced self-care evenings.
 It sounds so simple but it makes me feel so good!
 I run a hot bath and add a few drops of bath oil – Olverum, (full review here) is – my favourite pre-bedtime treat.
 Expensive, but worth it, it’s a blend of Juniper and Rosemary extracts to boost the circulation and Lemon and Lavender to reduce tension and help you sleep better.

 I apply a face mask (I love Aloe Vera Hydrating Mask), light a candle and listen to a podcast or acoustic music – it is sheer bliss!
 I then massage in some soothing scented body lotion, apply a nourishing night cream, get into bed early, diffuse some lavender oil by my bed – and I have the best night’s sleep.
 Nurturing yourself is a real definition of self-love.

-Hope you like these tips, or perhaps you have some tips of your own you would like to share?
+Hope you like these self-love tips!
+Or perhaps you have some self-love exercises of your own you would like to share?

 Let me know in the comments below.